kyleterry/sufr/README.md

-# sulc
+# SUFR
-SULC (Simple URL and Link Container) is the successor to shitbucket
+SUFR (Simple URL and Fact Repository) is the successor to shitbucket.
+In short, it is a self-hosted URL bookmarker.